-Capitalizing on the same success as 2014’s incredibly meticulous one Girl and 2016’s cluttered and underwhelming Girl on a Train comes Paul Feig’s (Bridesmaids, The Heat) adaptation of A Simple Favor, an adaptation of a 2017 novel by the same name.
-Unfortunately, that is what this movie feels like to me…a crappy knockoff with two Hollywood A-listers that was made hastily with a less than believable story by a director who was clearly over his head with this genre.
-This movie was preposterous in its concept and was only topped in absurdity by its cursory character development and inability to clearly define a genre, which leaves us asking as many questions about the movie’s style as it does its other elements.
+Capitalizing on the same success as 2014’s incredibly meticulous Gone Girl and 2016’s cluttered and underwhelming Girl on a Train comes Paul Feig’s (Bridesmaids, The Heat) adaptation of A Simple Favor, an adaptation of a 2017 novel by the same name.
+Unfortunately, this movie feels like a lousy knockoff with two Hollywood A-listers made hastily with a less-than-believable story by a director who was clearly over his head with this genre.
+This movie was preposterous in its concept and was only topped in absurdity by its cursory character development and inability to define a genre clearly.
+It leaves us asking as many questions about the movie’s style as it does its other elements.

-So if we first talk about style, I’ll say that Feig’s established early in this movie worked.
-Even though we know from the trailer that Emily disappears and Stephanie uses her vlog to find where she is and what happened to her when law enforcement leads all dry up, this movie feels (and even works) as a lighthearted comedy during its first act.
+So, if we first talk about style, Feig’s early establishment in this movie worked.
+Even though we know from the trailer that Emily disappears and Stephanie uses her vlog to find where she is and what happens to her when law enforcement leads all dry up, this movie feels (and even works) like a lighthearted comedy during its first act.
 Watching the striking contrast between the do-right Stephanie and the do-whatever Emily is fun.
 Kendrick and Lively dive into their characters in ways that almost make it feel like a comedy sketch from Saturday Night Live.
-Emily seemingly lives that life that Stephanie (or anybody) would want.
+Emily seemingly lives the life that Stephanie (or anybody else) would want.
 She has a handsome husband.
 She lives in a lavish house.
-She has a high-powered job in New York City (the story takes place 90 minutes outside of the city in a quaint Connecticut suburb.
+She has a high-powered job in New York City (the story takes place 90 minutes outside the city in a quaint Connecticut suburb.
 With Emily, it’s never too early in the day for an alcoholic beverage, and never is there a situation where swearing is inappropriate.
 No topic is too taboo for Emily, often causing Stephanie to blush.

 When Emily asks Stephanie to watch Nicky after school one day because of a demand at work that will keep her from coming home, her best friend agrees immediately.
-Suddenly it’s 10 p.m., and no word from Emily despite repeated phone calls and texts.
+Suddenly, it was 10 p.m., and there was no word from Emily despite repeated phone calls and texts.
 Conveniently, Sean is in Europe after his mother broke her hip.
 Alibi maybe?
 Suspect maybe?
-Suddenly the absence becomes one day and then two.
+Suddenly, the absence becomes one day and then two.
 The unassuming Stephanie drives to the city to visit Emily’s place of employment to find more after her work says that Emily went to Miami.
-She meets her successful but imperious boss (Rupert Friend – the fabulous Peter Quinn from Showtimes’s Homeland), who tells her that he knows nothing about Emily going to Miami.
+She meets her successful but imperious boss (Rupert Friend – the fabulous Peter Quinn from Showtimes’s Homeland), who tells her he knows nothing about Emily going to Miami.
 Alibi maybe?
 Suspect maybe?
 We learn of other suspects in a similar fashion.
-And, everything up to this point in the movie is fine.
+And everything up to this point in the movie is fine.

 And then again, there is the whole style of the film.
-It starts with so much comedy that it seems impossible to switch to this serious mystery/suspense.
+It starts with so much comedy that switching to this serious mystery/suspense seems impossible.
 It doesn’t work at all for me.
-It teetered too often on whether we were supposed to take this movie seriously or not.
+It teetered too often on whether we were supposed to take this movie seriously.
 And as crafty as Flynn is with her characters and story-weaving as an author and David Fincher as a director, it feels like Bell and Feig don’t even deserve to be mentioned in the same sentence with their work in A Simple Favor.
 This movie often feels cheap and insults our intelligence as an audience.
 With each passing minute, it becomes more unbelievable.
-By the film’s end, I couldn’t wait for it to be over.
+By the film’s end, I couldn’t wait for it to end.
 And more than anything, I HATE ending credits that talk about what happened with the characters and where they are now when the movie is entirely fiction.
 It makes sense when based on a real story.
 It makes it laughable when based on a novelist’s imagination.

 Plot 5/10